carbon-language/carbon-lang/llvm/docs/LangRef.rst

 """"""""""

 The first argument is the value to be counted.
-This argument may be of any integer type, or a vectory with integer element type.
+This argument may be of any integer type, or a vector with integer element type.
 The return type must match the first argument type.

 The second argument must be a constant and is a flag to indicate whether